Mel Torme (AP Photo / Osamu Honda)

 Mel Tormé, who would have turned 85 today, wrote in his autobiography that he wished he had been born 10 years earlier so that he might have enjoyed a long, lucrative career as a big band singer, just like the more well-known Frank Sinatra.
 The rest of us can be glad he wasn't.
 Had Tormé's wish been granted, the world might have been denied decades of entertainment from one of the greatest 20th century showbiz polymaths in a career that spanned everything from vaudeville to grunge rock.

 Tormé would continue acting throughout his life – appearing in movies with the likes of Frank Sinatra, winning an Emmy nomination for his work with Mickey Rooney in the Playhouse 90 broadcast of The Comedian, starring in commercials in the 1990s – but music was his first and best love.
-Emulating Chick Webb, Gene Krupa and Buddy Rich, by age 14 he was already touring as drummer with a band led by Chico Marx (yes, that one).
-His first successful foray into songwriting came at age 16 when he penned "Lament to Love," recorded by Harry James.
+Emulating Chick Webb, Gene Krupa and Buddy Rich, by 14 he was already touring as drummer with a band led by Chico Marx (yes, that one).
+His first successful foray into songwriting came at 16 when he penned "Lament to Love," recorded by Harry James.

-After moving to California, he formed his first jazz vocal group, the Mel-Tones, who played with heavyweights like Artie Shaw and Bing Crosby.
+After moving to California, he formed his first jazz vocal group, the Mel-Tones, who played with heavyweights such as Artie Shaw and Bing Crosby.
 Their success eventually led to Tormé going solo in 1947.
 Already a budding teen idol with bobbysoxers for his appearance in the musical Good News, Tormé was encouraged by his manager at the time to abandon his more sophisticated jazz leanings in order to concentrate on romantic crooning.
-It was not the last time during his career that Mel Tormé would take advice that went against his own musical tastes, but it proved the most commercially successful period for Tormé as a recording artist, giving him his only number one hit with "Careless Hands."
-In 1949, his "California Suite" became the first 12-inch LP record released by Capitol Records, and it was a smash.
+It was not the last time during his career that Tormé would take advice that went against his own musical tastes, but it proved the most commercially successful period for Tormé as a recording artist, giving him his only number one hit with "Careless Hands."
+In 1949 his "California Suite" became the first 12-inch LP record released by Capitol Records, and it was a smash.
 His popularity would eventually land him his own, short-lived CBS afternoon talk show.

 Around this time his smooth vocal stylings also earned the moniker he'd spend much of his life trying to escape, when a New York radio DJ dubbed him "The Velvet Fog."
 (Tormé felt the name referred to a style of singing he'd only briefly practiced during his syrupy crooning years, but eventually he was able to embrace the sobriquet enough to put jokey license plates on his car reading "EL PHOG.")
 Despite attaining commercial success, by 1955 he yearned for greater artistic control.